 - God saved you by his Grace when you believed.
 And you can’t take credit for this; it is a gift from God.
 (Ephesians 2:8)

-Finally, my friends, let’s Walk in Gratitude by following these four steps: Live in Humility, Live in Gratitude, Live in Forgiveness and, lastly, Live in God’s Grace.
+Let us walk in gratitude by following these four steps: Live in Humility, Live in Gratitude, Live in Forgiveness and, lastly, Live in God’s Grace.